Local systems and vanishing Maslov class: Notation and conventions

 We will let $(W, \omega=d\lambda)$ denote \emph{any} compact Liouville domain (with contact boundary).
 We let $W_X$ denote the Weinstein domain obtained from $X$ as described in the introduction, on $D^*X$ we use the tautological one-form $\lambda=-pdq$.
 We will give more details on the construction of $W_X$ in Section~\ref{sec:constr-w_x-skel}.

-We will generally use homological conventions, which means that \begin{itemize} \item Differentials decreases degrees and action. \item The total complex of a bi-graded complex is given by direct sums. \item Our version of $\mu_2$ is a co-product not a product.
-It also differs from simply being the dual of the standard $\mu_2$ as it is a generalization to a more general local systems and thus takes on a slightly different form. \end{itemize}
+We will generally use homological conventions, which means that \begin{itemize} \item Differentials decrease degrees and action. \item All filtrations are increasing (they are sequential colimits). \item The total complex of a bi-graded complex is given by direct sums. \item Our Floer complexes are defined using tensors of local systems and not homomorphism of such. \item Our version of $\mu_2$ is a co-product not a product.
+It also differs from simply being the dual of the standard $\mu_2$ as it is a generalization to more general local systems and thus takes on a slightly different form. \end{itemize}

 Let $\F$ be any field.
 We denote the category of chain complexes over $\F$ by $\Ch_\F$.
 When $\F$ has characteristic 2 we denote the category of ``ungraded chain complexes'' by $\Ch_{\F}^{\ug}$.
 This has objects given by vector spaces $V$ over $\F$ together with a differential $d:V \to V$ such that $d^2=0$.
-The morphisms in this categories are also chain maps - i.e. maps $V \to V$ commuting with $d$.
+The morphisms in this category are also chain maps - i.e. maps $V \to V$ commuting with $d$.

-In the paper we generally let $\Ch$ denote either of these two categories.
+In this paper we generally let $\Ch$ denote either of these two categories.
 We will refer to the two cases as the \emph{graded} case or the \emph{ungraded} case.
 There is a forgetful functor $\Ch_{\F} \to \Ch_{\F}^{\ug}$, which takes the direct sum of all degrees.
-Even though the ``g'' in dga means graded, we will even in the ungraded use the terminology dga and dg-module for differential \emph{un}graded algebras and differential \emph{un}graded modules.
+Even though the ``g'' in dga means graded, we will even in the ungraded case use the terminology dga and dg-module for differential \emph{un}graded algebras and differential \emph{un}graded modules.

 The tensor product in the graded case is the usual graded tensor product and the tensor product in the ungraded case is the usual tensor product of vector spaces with the differential $\partial(x\otimes y)=\partial_1x\otimes y+x\otimes \partial_2y$ (note that signs are irrelevant as we assumed characteristic 2 in the ungraded case).